LYNNE K. RAILSBACK

 Lynne Railsback is member of the American Society of Botanical Artists.
-Other affiliations include the Brooklyn Botanic Garden's Florilegium, the Museum of Wisconsin Art and the Geneva Lake Art Foundation.
-She is also President of the Reed-Turner Botanical Artist Circle.
+Other professional affiliations include the Brooklyn Botanic Garden's Florilegium, Florida Society of Botanical Artists, the Geneva Lake Arts Foundation, Reed-Turner Woodland Botanical Artists and Venice Art Center.

-I don't paint roses, orchids or iris.
-The plants that grow in the woods and prairies in the Midwest are my favorite subjects.
-I particularly enjoy the plants in fall and winter with their interesting shapes, colors and textures.
-I begin a painting without doing preliminary studies, drawing pencil lines on the paper or relying on photographs.
-Instead my inspiration is the physical plant "close up and personal".
+She begins a painting without doing preliminary studies, drawing pencil lines on the paper or relying on photographs.
+Instead her inspiration is the physical plant "close up and personal".

-My pigments are viridian, permanent rose, burnt umber, aureolin and French ultramarine which I mix to create the appropriate palette.
-With that completed I pick up my brush and begin.
-After applying areas of color to suggest the initial composition I develop one area of the painting at a time.
+Her pigments are viridian, quinacridone pink, burnt umber, aureolin and French ultramarine which she mixes to create the appropriate palette.
+With that completed she picks up her brush and begin.
+After applying areas of color to suggest the initial composition she develops one area of the painting at a time.

-I finish the piece by using a damp brush to draw out the pigment into fine lines.
-When Strathmore revised their 500 series 3 ply Bristol board I switched to Canson's Moulon du Roy 140 lb. paper.
-Jack Richeson 9000 series #3/0 synthetic brush is my favorite althugh I also use W&N Sceptre Gold II #101 brush.
-I don't worry about" mistakes" as I can always add leaves, seeds, whatever until the composition feels right.
+She finishes the piece by using a damp brush to draw out the pigment into fine lines.
+When Strathmore revised their 500 series 3 ply Bristol board she switched to Canson's Moulon du Roy 140 lb. hot press paper.
+Jack Richeson 9000 series #3/0 synthetic brush is her favorite although she also uses W&N Sceptre Gold II #101 brush.
+She doesn't worry about" mistakes" as she can always add leaves, seeds, whatever until the composition feels right.

-I should also mention it is in the mornings you would find me in my studio.
-The light is best at this time and if I waited until afternoon I would never get around to putting a brush in my hand on that day.
+It is in the mornings you would find her in her studio.
+The light is best at this time and if she waited until afternoon she would never get around to putting a brush in her hand on that day.